shadiqurrahaman/test/README.md

 4. Inside the folder run the script: `sudo ./docker_install.sh`

 **Verify:**
-Open a new terminal and put `sudo docker pa -a` . if it run properly the everything is working fine
+Open a new terminal and put `sudo docker ps -a` . if it run properly the everything is working fine

 ## Task 2